FAQ ABOUT HYPERBARIC OXYGEN THERAPY AND WOUND CARE MANAGEMENT

 During your treatment at The Center for Wound Management and Hyperbaric Medicine, your primary care physician remains an integral part of your medical team.
 Proposed treatment plans are discussed with your physician and he or she is updated on your progress.
 Your physician remains vital for your routine medical care.

-What potential courses of treatment are available?
+What other potential courses of treatment are available?

 As with any course of medical care, treatment depends on the type of wound you have and your health status.
 During your first visit, our staff of physicians and nurses will evaluate your wound and review your medical history.
 You may also undergo special non-invasive tests to gauge blood and oxygen flow surrounding the wound.